nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `delete INDEX` / `delete CONTACT_NAME`

 * Deletes the person at the specified `INDEX` / with name `CONTACT_NAME`.
-* `CONTACT_NAME` refers to the name of the contact (Case-insensitive).
+* `CONTACT_NAME` refers to the name of the contact (case-insensitive).
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: